 We bought a tent, graduated to a popup camper, and then to an RV.
 We followed the University of Wisconsin-Badgers and the Green Bay Packers everywhere.
 Along the way, we would “collect” more children and more stories.
 We love young people and have tried to help direct many over the years with words of wisdom and guidance.
 We have jumped into different careers, explored the world, and set our girls free to find their own way.
 (Some would call that kicking them out of the nest.
 We prefer to say we liberated them).

 And they have gone off to new places in this world.
 Holly became a flight attendant and met Chris in Seattle, later settling in Spokane Washington.
 Marty is partially responsible for this and now Holly is a Seahawks fan.
 “I have failed as a father and apologize to Vince Lombardi, but that is my cross to bear.”
 Holly started her own non-profit helping new moms in Spokane, Chris is a firefighter/paramedic, and they are raising the greatest grandkids ever, Russell and Luke.
 (They are the greatest and anyone who disagrees is also just plain wrong).
-Laurel joined the Air Force as a TV & radio broadcast journalist with Armed Forces Radio and Television network and is in a relationship with John.
-John is also a former member of the Air Force, worked for AFN, and has moved on to a career with the Veterans Administration.
-Marty says, “As a Packer fan I believe he was discharged from the Air Force with the highest honors possible?)
-Between the two of them, they have lived in 6 different countries and have extensively traveled for the military.
-Leah has graduated from college and is currently finishing up her student teaching to be an elementary math teacher in Spokane.
-She hopes to have her own classroom soon and eventually be an athletic coach like her dad.
+Laurel joined the Air Force and is currently working as a aerial videographer for the Air Force Thunderbirds (yes, she flies in the back of planes taking pictures).
+Leah has received a full-time contracted position with Spokane Public Schools as an elementary teacher for the fall of 2021.
 Our girls had the best upbringing in tiny little Ithaca, Wisconsin.
 Surrounded by family they spent their summers on the farm, and took part in 4H, church camps, church, and school activities.
 We think it’s a beautiful story…and it all began when 2 kids fell in love over 30 years ago.

 Marty started out with a career in broadcasting in a few radio markets.
 He has had a few of his own businesses working in real estate and personal insurance.
 (He also became some sort of “dog whisperer” during a career with a lobbying organization, cold calling on members on their farms.
 If you wonder if you are a “dog person” just show up unannounced on a farm with 3 dogs that have the run of the farm, you will figure it out very quickly.)
 He began working at WEA Member Benefits almost 20 years ago.
-He provides retirement education to teachers and does frequent large group presentations.
-He has worked hard to manage relationships with some of our largest school districts in Wisconsin, including Milwaukee Public Schools.
+He provided retirement education to teachers and did frequent large group presentations.
+He worked hard to manage relationships with some of our largest school districts in Wisconsin, including Milwaukee Public Schools.
 He retired from his investment job at age 55 and took a “gap year” for 9 months.
 He got bored and became the social media intern for Richland Center Tourism and eventually became the head Tourism director for Richland Center.
 You can watch his videos on YouTube-Richland Center Tourism

 Together, we have traveled the world, spent a lot of time in Milwaukee, and have had some excellent experiences with people and places.
 We love good hospitality and customer service.
 And we have learned that there truly is no place like home.
-When Marty retires this April, he wants to do something that really resonates with his personality.
-(There didn’t appear to be a lucrative professional football tailgate/joke telling position out there so this was the best I could do.)
-He has dreamed of being a tour guide for years.
-We have done tours all over in some of the most “touristy” of destinations, and we have hired private tours to really dig in.
+Marty has dreamed of being a tour guide for years and we have done tours all over in some of the most “touristy” of destinations, and we have hired private tours to really dig in.
 We have literally been on tours everywhere from New Your City to the DMZ between South and North Korea.
 We have an idea of what this experience looks like.
 We want you to be delighted with our hospitality, enjoy some first-hand outrageous stories, learn about the farm family heritage, connect to your food sources, and appreciate the ecology of this beautiful area.
 We are on a journey to tell our local story.